nschreder/translator/TranslatorManagement/installation.md

 4. After the solution import is successful, open the solution in the solution explorer and run the Power Automate flow **'Initial Setup'**.
 This flow connects to the Azure services and imports all necessary data.

 ## Customization
-After the set up you are able to start with the [customization](customization.md) of the translation solution.
+After the setup, you are able to start with the [customization](/customization.md) of the translation solution.